 At least 22 countries have either banned, halted shipping of, or recalled ranitidine hcl.
 Four other countries have issued warnings and/or launched their own investigations, according to the news media.

 In 2018, several companies issued recalls for blood pressure medications that contained levels of NDMA that exceeded FDA limits.
 However, the levels of NDMA found in these products paled in comparison to that of Zantac.
-Nevertheless, Sanofi and other major generic Zantac manufacturers are unwilling to issue a Zantac recall.

 Australia Finds High Levels of NDMA in 75% of Zantac Tested